Ninja Kids!!!: Release

-Ninja Kids!!! had its world premiere at the New York Asian Film Festival on July 3, 2011.
-It premiered in Canada at the Fantasia Festival on July 16, 2011.
+Released in 2011, Ninja Kids!!! had its world premiere at the New York Asian Film Festival on July 3, and premiered in Canada at the Fantasia Festival on July 16.
 After the premiere, negotiations were reported to be underway with a major production company for an American remake of the film.

-It had its theatrical premiere in Japan on July 23, 2011.
-It was the fourth-highest-grossing film on its opening week in Japan grossing $1,060,634.
-It has grossed a total of $3,436,468.
+It had its theatrical premiere in Japan on July 23.
+It was the fourth-highest-grossing film on its opening week in Japan grossing $1,060,634 and has grossed a total of $3,436,468.

 Reception

 Ninja Kids!!! has received generally positive reviews.
-Screen Daily gave a positive review, praising the film's energy while noting that "the film may enchant or completely turn off a viewer with its bizarre attempt to give the characters the exact same looks as their animated counterparts" Tradepaper Variety gave the film a favorable review stating that it had "joyous energy that propels its pint-size protagonists through a rapid-fire succession of slapstick gags, each more outrageous than the last."
+Screen Daily gave a positive review, praising the film's energy while noting that "the film may enchant or completely turn off a viewer with its bizarre attempt to give the characters the exact same looks as their animated counterparts".
+Tradepaper Variety gave the film a favorable review stating that it had "joyous energy that propels its pint-size protagonists through a rapid-fire succession of slapstick gags, each more outrageous than the last".
 Film Business Asia gave the film a seven out of ten rating, noting that "in the second half, the film loses its initial playfulness and becomes more like rote silly comedy".

-Andrew Chan of the Film Critics Circle of Australia writes, "'Ninja Kids!!!' is a massive disappointing effort from such a capable director.
-Sure some fun can be had and the class of kids are fun to watch, but it is only a manner of time before the same antics you once fall for, becomes quite frankly annoying and eventually regrettably bored."
+Andrew Chan of the Film Critics Circle of Australia wrote that "Ninja Kids!!! is a massive disappointing effort from such a capable director.
+Sure some fun can be had and the class of kids are fun to watch, but it is only a manner of time before the same antics you once fall for, becomes quite frankly annoying and eventually regrettably bored".